arthurk/arthurk.github.io/setting-up-argocd-with-helm/index.md

 git push
 ```

-Compared to our Argo CD chart from above the differences are:

-- We're using `chart` instead of `path` to install a Helm chart from a Helm repository
-- The `targetRevision` is the chart version
-- The `repoURL` is set to the [prometheus-community](https://github.com/prometheus-community/helm-charts/) Helm chart repository
-- We're overriding the chart's default values to disable the pushgateway

 Prometheus should show up in the Web UI after the next refresh.

 ![Argo CD Web UI showing application overview after prometheus application has been added](images/5-prometheus.png)

+## Example: Uninstall Prometheus

-To uninstall Prometheus we have to delete the previously added `prometheus.yaml` file:
+To uninstall Prometheus we just have to delete the previously added `prometheus.yaml` file from out Git repo:

 ```
 git rm apps/templates/prometheus.yaml